 When to use wire transfers

-Since ACH transfers often limit how much you can send per day, wire transfers have traditionally been used for large one-time payments that are required to process and clear on a specific day—like real estate down payments or estate settlements—to assure the transfer of funds in something approximating real-time payment.
+- Wire transfers can be used for large one-time payments that are required to process and clear on a specific day—like real estate down payments or estate settlements—to assure the transfer of funds in something approximating real-time payment.

 What's the difference between an ACH transfer and a wire transfer?